 Hoover is a decidedly white-collar city, with fully 90.24% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Hoover is a city of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Hoover who work in management occupations (13.85%), sales jobs (13.76%), and office and administrative support (12.02%).

 Also of interest is that Hoover has more people living here who work in computers and math than 95% of the places in the US.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Hoover.
 56.04% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Hoover in 2010 was $41,169, which is wealthy relative to Alabama and the nation.
 This equates to an annual income of $164,676 for a family of four.
 However, Hoover contains both very wealthy and poor people as well.

 Hoover is a very ethnically-diverse city.
 The people who call Hoover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hoover residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hoover include German, Irish, Italian, and Scottish.

 The most common language spoken in Hoover is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Langs. of India.